 Must-See Things at Varadharaja Perumal Temple

-Like any big temple in South India, the first thing you see is the tall Raj Gopuram that is 7 floors tall at this temple.
+Like any big temple in South India, the first thing you see is the tall Raja Gopuram which is 7 floors tall at this temple.
 You almost feel regal as you enter the temple through this gate.
 Adding to this was the fact that it was a festival day when I visited the temple.
 As I reached, the Utsav Murtis were being taken out of the temple.
 It was a delight to watch the music, devotion, and care with which many men carried the God was amazing.
 More of that later, let us enter the temple.

 Just after the Raj Gopuram is a smaller pavilion on 4 pillars.
 The temple is in front but hardly anything is visible except the tall Dhwajstambha or the flagstaff.

-100 Pillar Hall & Its Stone Chain
+100 Pillar Hall & Its Stone Chain at Varadharaja Perumal Temple

-At the edges, you can see a stone cut chain hanging.
+At the edges, you can see a stone-cut chain hanging.
 It is a masterpiece of stone carving but I wonder what its purpose would have been.

 Unfortunately, to guard the pavilion, the outer periphery is covered in metal mesh.
 Mesh takes away the beauty of this hall to a large extent.
 The hall opens around 9 AM and you have to buy a 5 Rs ticket to enter.

-Video of 100 Pillar Hall at Varadharaja Perumal Temple at Kanchipuram
+Video of 100 Pillar Hall

 Ananth Saras or Tank with a submerged temple